mediotti/Labl/README.md

-# Labl 🏷️ - No more food allergies!
+# Labl 🏷️
+## Mobile app to help you avoid food allergies from misunderstood food labels